447 Surgeon Major Walter Leach MRCS (Eng 1853) LSAL (1854)

 In 1858, he served with the 71st Highlanders during the campaigns in Central India under Sir John Michel.
 He was present at the Battles of Beora, Mongroulie, Sindwayu and the affair on Karrai, receiving the medal.

-He published a case of double popliteal aneurysm treated by compression in the Report of the AMD Vol 5 (1863).
+A case of double popliteal aneurysm treated by compression in the Report of the AMD Vol 5 (1863).

 24 Nov 1854 Appointed Acting Assistant Surgeon vice Acting Assistant Surgeon William Ferguson who was promoted Staff Assistant Surgeon.